CATcher-org/catcher-org.github.io/dg/testing.md

 ### Running E2E tests

 <tooltip content="end-to-end tests">E2E tests</tooltip> can be executed using `npm run e2e`.
 You should see CATcher launch in an instance of Chromium, with some automated actions occurring on it.
 Note: Google Chrome needs to be installed on the machine.
+You can also run e2e tests against `Firefox`,`Chromium`,`Webkit` in headless mode if you run `npx playwright test`

 Alternatively, it is highly recommended that you install [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright), which would allow you to run specific tests, utilize the pick locator when writing tests, etc.